 Text and photo’s: René Manger

-In 2016 I met this male Gomphus vulgatissimus while it was eating a female Platycnemis pennipes.
+In 2016 I saw this male Gomphus vulgatissimus while it was eating a female Platycnemis pennipes.

 Today I finished the website.
 Additional photos will be added to the species.
-Furthermore, videos will soon be added.
+Furthermore, photos and videos will soon be added.

 Time to renew this site!
 The previous site was created in 2006.
 I’m working on it …